johnbrumley/desma158/day-2.md

 Now that you've sketched out an idea for a level.
 Let's try and build a very low-fidelity version of that level using simple shapes, also known as Grayboxing, within Unity.

-# Prototyping / Gray boxing / Blocking out
+# Prototyping, Gray boxing, Blocking out

 Check out the [level design book](https://book.leveldesignbook.com/) which contains much more thorough dives into these concepts.